metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Daniel Jones isn't looking too comfortable in this Daboll offense.
 Hopefully, things change as they did for Josh Allen, but such shifts usually take months.

+Daniel Jones stat line the first quarter and a half have been pathetic.
+No deep passes.

 ***

 ## Jets @ Browns